simonfong6/auto-check-in/README.md

 ![](images/energy-saver.png)

 Check `Start up or wake`, select your time.
 In my case, we want our script to run everyday at 8:00 AM, so select that start up time.
+In order for this to work, it seems that you have your Mac must be asleep with the lid open, otherwise, the cronjob can't run.
+I am unsure about this and can be changed if I find a fix.
 ![](images/schedule-wakeup.png)

 # Note